digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-17.md

 * Submitted HUBCAP extended draft to ESA's MBSE event in September
 * Another proposal involving digital twins was submitted to Villum Friday last week (we have a small role)

+#### Nick
+* I've resumed work on the FMI3 static model, bringing the VDM into line with the latest 3.0 XSD schema and FMU structure changes.
+They have moved several of the XML elements out of the main modelDescription.xml into separate buildDescription.xml and terminalsAndIcons.xml files within the FMU.
+The model still has static checking functions for these, so the VDMCheck tool is being updated to separately validate (up to) three XML files per FMU.
+* The LSP server is really pretty stable now for all dialects.
+I'm routinely using it, via the vscode IDE, to work with the FMI model.
+This is because (unlike Overture) it will process the @OnFail annotations, so it's easier to test.
+* I now own a copy of "Concrete Semantics" :-) I've read some of it too, with an eye to helping with Leo's work.
+I'm in touch with Jamie, who did the Isabelle translation.
+* I'm talking to Claudio about the possibility of helping out with a new FMI mathematical model.
+* A couple of bug fixes made to Overture/VDMJ due to Leo's work.

 ## Sub-projects status